Lalong not chosen to pacify Christians, ex-minister tells Nigerian

 - The announcement has sparked outrage among Nigerians, especially northern Christians in the country

-Former Minister of Communications, Adebayo Shittu, said contrary to speculation, Plateau State Governor, Simon Lalong, was not selected to placate the Christian community.
+Following the criticism that trailed the emergence of Plateau state governor, Simon Lalong, as the director general of Tinubu Presidential Campaign Council, former minister of communications, Adebayo Shittu, has revealed the reason for the choice Lalong.

-Lalong, who is also the Chairman of Northern Governors’ Forum, was recently unveiled at the State House as Director General of Tinubu Presidential Campaign Council.
+He said contrary to speculation, the governor was not selected to placate the Christian community.

-The National Chairman of the All Progressives Congress, Senator Abdullahi Adamu, had presented the governor to President Muhammadu Buhari during a closed-door meeting at the Aso Rock Villa in Abuja.
+Punch Newspaper reports that Shittu said that the choice of Lalong and spokesman for the campaign council, Festus Keyamo, was not a move taken to appease the Christians, especially in the North.

 He said: